ChongLC/UNIQmin_PublicationData/README.md

 ---
 ## Citing resources
 * For original paper, please refer to our MDPI Biology paper: <br>
   Chong, L.C.; Lim, W.L.; Ban, K.H.K.; Khan, A.M.
-An Alignment-Independent Approach for the Study of Viral Sequence Diversity at Any Given Rank of Taxonomy Lineage.
-Biology 2021, 10, 853. https://doi.org/10.3390/biology10090853
+An Alignment-Iindependent Approach for the Study of Viral Sequence Diversity at Any Given Rank of Taxonomy Lineage.
+Biology 2021, 10, 853. doi: 10.3390/biology10090853
-* For protocol paper, <br>
+* For protocol paper, please refer to our preprint: <br> Chong, L.C.; Khan, A.M.
+UNIQmin, An Alignment-free Tool to Study Viral Sequence Diversity across Taxonomic Lineages: A Case Study of Monkeypox Virus. bioRxiv 2022.08.09.503271. doi: 10.1101/2022.08.09.503271
 * For application paper to all viruses, <br>
 * For application paper to SARS-CoV-2, <br>